0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/02 - Basic Types.md

 ```kotlin
 val username: String = if (user != null) user.name else throw Exception()
 ```
-Another use case is to specify `Nothing` as the return type of a function so that it can be used in a context where any other type is expected.
+Functions with the return type `Nothing` always throw an exception and can therefore be used like a `throw`.
 ```kotlin
 fun notImplemented(): Nothing {
     throw Exception()